 In order to achieve a successful pregnancy, there are many processes that have to be working together.
 It all starts when a woman’s ovary releases an egg.
 This is called ovulation.
 It usually occurs about 14 days before the first day of your menstrual cycle.
-So, if you have regular monthly cycles, ovulation is about half way between the first day of your cycle and the first day of the next cycle.
-After ovulation occurs, there is a small time window that you have for the egg to be fertilized, usually about 12-24 hours.
-This is why timing of intercourse is important.
-When the man ejaculates during intercourse, his semen travels up through the vagina, into the woman’s cervix and then into the woman’s uterus.
+So, if you have regular monthly cycles, ovulation is about halfway between the first day of your cycle and the first day of the next cycle.
+After ovulation occurs, there is a small-time window that you have for the egg to be fertilized, usually about 12-24 hours.
+This is why the timing of intercourse is important.
+When the man ejaculates during intercourse, his semen travels up through the vagina, into the woman’s cervix, and then into the woman’s uterus.
 Semen contains the sperm that will then fertilize the egg when it meets it in the fallopian tube.
 The sperm can live in those tubes for about 3-5 days.
 When the sperm and the egg combine, it is called fertilization.

 Once fertilization occurs, the fertilized egg moves down the tube and into the uterus where it attaches within the uterine lining and starts to grow.

 Infertility issues can occur if there is a problem with any of the above steps.

 Infertility testing looks at each of the steps in the process of getting pregnant to test whether or not there is a problem with any of those steps.